From Time to Time (film): Plot

-Near the end of World War II, teenager Tolly gets picked up at the rail station by Mr. Boggis.
-When he starts to make mention of the boy's soldier father David, Tolly quickly points he has only been reported missing in action and not confirmed dead.
+Near the end of World War II, teenager Toseland (known as Tolly) gets picked up at the railway station by Mr. Boggis.
+When Mr. Boggis starts to make mention of the boy's soldier father David, Tolly quickly points out he has only been reported missing in action and not confirmed dead.

 Tolly has taken the train from Manchester to spend Christmas at his grandmother's large country estate in Cambridgeshire, Green Knowe.
 Tolly's mother has gone to London awaiting more information about David.
 His grandmother, Mrs. Oldknow, disapproved of her son's marriage and once, out of anger, wrote a meanly worded letter viewing his wife as a commoner.
 She regrets having written the letter, as she admits she does not know her well.

-Mrs. Oldknow tells Tolly she is financially strapped, so is faced with possibly selling Green Knowe.
-He is adamant she not sell.
+Mrs. Oldknow tells Tolly she is strapped, so is faced with possibly selling Green Knowe.
+He is adamant she does not sell.
 She tells him about Mariah van Raymer, Thomas Oldknow's wife, who had almost brought them to ruin in the 1800s with her gambling and extravagant spending.

 On Tolly's first night at Green Knowe, his grandmother tells Tolly about their ancestors.
 They are descended from Thomas and Mariah's eldest, a boy, Seftan.
 In the evening he sees and hears a ghostly young girl.
 His grandmother confirms it must have been Susan, the blind daughter of Lord Thomas Oldknow.